Workshop 7: Establishing Guardrails: Ethics & Governance | beneAI

 Session Description

-AI tools are powerful, but they come with real risks: biased outputs, privacy violations, opaque decision-making, and the potential to cause harm if used without guardrails.
+Your team is already using AI tools, or soon will be.
+Those tools are powerful, but they come with real risks: biased outputs, privacy violations, opaque decision-making, and the potential to cause harm if used without guardrails.
 For mission-driven organizations, the stakes are especially high because the communities you serve are often the ones most affected when things go wrong.
+And increasingly, those risks are accompanied by legal obligations your team needs to understand.

 What We Cover